sdkdeepa/Landing-page-application/README.md

 Couple of visuals needs to be added using JS only

 3. Clicking the navbar item >>> scrolling the viewport to the target section.
 Check this https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView
 4. Clicking the navbar item >>> highlighting the item background for the user to follow easily where s/he surfing.
-Check this link https://www.youtube.com/watch?v=jaBLwm_0QAE

 ### Completed project details: